Power plants as public art

 Second prize went to Night and Day, by Olson Kundig from Seattle in the US.
 The pedestrian bridge linking the esplanade to the sea in the beachside suburb of St Kilda combines solar energy with a hydro battery to generate 1000 MWh per year.

 The inner-workings of the system are on show as the solar sail and water vessel, suspended above the walkway, pumps and releases water to create electricity.

 The US-based LAGI provides a platform for artists, architects and other creatives to work with engineers and scientists to propose innovative and aesthetic ways to create sustainable energy infrastructure that is also public art.

 The competition is held in cities around the world every two years.
-The 2018 Australian competition, which is sponsored by the government of the state of Victoria, attracted 25 entries.
+The 2018 Australian competition, which is sponsored by the government of the state of Victoria, attracted hundreds of entries.